What is a Loft Apartment in NYC?

 Moreover, it was illegal to house these artists as the buildings were not up to code for residential use.

-The artists fought against eviction and a joint living-working condition known as the loft was born.
+The artists fought against eviction, and a joint living-working condition known as the loft was born.

 How Lofts Bring on Gentrification

-Because artists flocked to areas with cheap industrial lofts, they brought on change to the neighborhoods they inhabited, bringing new life, energy, and businesses to rundown areas.
+Because artists flocked to areas with cheap industrial lofts, they brought change to the neighborhoods they inhabited, bringing new life, energy, and businesses to rundown areas.

 Where Can You Find Lofts In NYC?